 WISE is currently running the Phnom sanitation project (Tbong Khmum, Cambodia) in partnership with Neakpoan Organization for Development (NOD), and is developing the Tapon drought project (Battambang, Cambodia) in partnership with Community Training Organization for Development (CTOD).
-We are also looking to develop projects across Indonesia and Cambodia.
-Read more.

 WISE builds the knowledge and skills of organisations and aspiring changemakers to increase the impact of their own community-based projects.
 We understand sectoral and organisational needs, then design customised training curricula with an authentic learning environment complemented by dedicated mentoring, in order to maximise benefits to organisations and individuals we work with, and thus, to communities.

 We have provided training and/or mentoring to the Animal Concerns Education and Research Society (Singapore, 2019) and Himpunan Mahasiswa Teknik Lingkungan (Environmental Engineering Students’ Society) (Institut Teknologi Bandung, Indonesia, 2016).
 We also deliver standalone workshops on topics such as community assessment (Battambang, Cambodia, 2017), and behaviour change (Singapore, 2018-2019).